Mazen-14/UART-USING-VERILOG/README.md

 - uart_tx.v: Verilog implementation of the UART Transmitter (TX).
 - uart_tb.v: Testbench for simulating the UART module.
 - uart_tx_tb.v: Testbench for simulating the UART Transmitter.
-## Images
-- TX TESTBENCH.png: Simulation result for the UART Transmitter.
-- UART TESTBENCH.png: Simulation result for the overall UART module.
 ## 1. Architecture of the RX Module
 ### The RX module consists of the following blocks: